pratstick/adobe-hackathon-1b/README.md

 ## Models and Libraries Used
 *   **PyMuPDF (fitz)**: For efficient and accurate text extraction from PDF documents.
 *   **sentence-transformers**: The primary library for generating semantic embeddings.
-The specific model used is `static-similarity-mrl-multilingual-v1`.
+The specific model used is `tomaarsen/static-similarity-mrl-multilingual-v1`, chosen for resource-constrained environments and faster static embedding performance.
 *   **torch**: The underlying deep learning framework for `sentence-transformers`.
 *   **ultralytics**: Used for object detection within PDFs to identify titles and section headers (part of the integrated 1A processing).
 *   **Pillow**: Used for image processing (part of the integrated 1A processing).